2021 Safari Rally

 The 2021 Safari Rally (also known as the Safari Rally Kenya 2021) was a motor racing event for rally cars that was held over four days between 24 and 27 June 2021.
-It marked the sixty-eighth running of the Safari Rally.
+It marked the sixty-ninth running of the Safari Rally.
 The event was the sixth round of the 2021 World Rally Championship, World Rally Championship-2 and World Rally Championship-3.
 The 2021 event was based in Nairobi in the Nairobi County and was contested over eighteen special stages totalling 320.19 km in competitive distance.